blue sky with white wispy clouds

 • Build professional relationships and establish yourself as an emerging professional

-• Understand recruitment and hiring processes and trends for a successful transition and gain a competitive edge in today’s marketplace!
+• Understand recruitment and hiring processes and trends for a successful transition and competitive edge in today’s marketplace!

-First steps to identifying, seeking, and qualifying an internship for professional development
+First steps to identify, seek and qualify an internship for professional development

-3. Meet with the Internship Coordinator for an Intake Interview, to learn about current opportunities, review your application and promotional materials, develop a search plan, or qualify an internship for which you have been selected for credit and participation in the PAF484/584 course, during the same semester.
-Intake Interviews for summer 2024 will be conducted from February through May 2024.
+Step 3.
+Meet with the Internship Coordinator for an Intake Interview, to learn about current opportunities, review your application and promotional materials, develop a search plan, or qualify an internship for which you have been selected for credit and participation in the PAF484/584 course during the semester you are performing the internship.

 Student Professional Development Preparation Workshops